benjaminhoffman/web-performance-optimizations/caching.md

 Caching happens at many layers.

 ## Browser-level caching (HTTP cache)
 This is cache that is stored in your web browser.
+To enable proper browser caching, you need to edit your HTTP headers to set expiry times for certain typeof files.
 In Chrome specifically, there are two types of browser cache: 1) memory cache, and 2) disk cache ([source](https://stackoverflow.com/a/48557278)):

 - **memory cache**: this is cache that is served from memory (RAM).
 It is much faster than disk cache but it's not persistent because it disappears when you close your browser.

 - **disk cache**: this is cache that is served from your disk.
 It's persistent and a bit slower than in-memory cache.

 Chrome defaults to memory cache if it exists, else it falls back to disk cache.
 To test this, as an experiment, load a webpage.
 Reload it a few times.
 Notice the cache is mostly served from memory.
-Closer your browser and reload the same page.
+Close your browser and reload the same page.
 Notice that the first load is from disk and not from memory.

 ## CDN caching